 Energy Systems Engineering Co-op

 The MMA Energy Systems Engineering (ESE) Cooperative Program (co-op) is intended to be both a technical and interpersonal educational experience.
 The student will be exposed to diverse facilities, equipment, machinery, people, and geographical locations.
-For the six academic credits received, the student is required to complete a minimum of 280 hours of co-op experience for the summer term, which equates to a minimum of seven full work weeks or 35 eight hour days.
-Because of holidays, etc., students will typically need seven to nine weeks to satisfy the minimum requirements; however, students are encouraged to work beyond the 280 hours for the additional experience, income, and extra credit on their project report.
+Ideal ESEN co-ops will focus on energy storage, management, efficiency, transfer or savings, e.g., energy efficiency audits/improvements, building automation systems, renewable energy installations, grid storage, electrical utility work, etc. For the six academic credits received, the student is required to complete a minimum of 240 hours of co-op experience for the term, which equates to a minimum of six full work weeks or 30 eight hour days.
+Because of holidays, etc., students will typically need more time to satisfy the minimum requirements; however, students are encouraged to work beyond the 240 hours for the additional experience, income, and extra credit on their project report.

 The student is advised to become familiar with company policies and strictly adhere to them.
 You are representing MMA and the Engineering Department.
 You are expected to be polite and courteous at all times, both at the various facilities and job sites.
 Your conduct in the local community may have a dramatic impact on your co-op experience.
 You are expected to be neat in personal appearance and adhere to company dress code policies if they exist.

-Most importantly, you must become familiar with the hazards of the facilities or job sites, to which you may be exposed.
-Do not enter restricted areas and do not perform any operating or maintenance tasks without the appropriate supervision and applicable training.
+Most importantly, you must become familiar with the hazards of the facilities, systems or job sites, to which you may be exposed.
+Do not enter restricted areas and do not perform any operating tasks without the appropriate supervision and applicable training.
 Always wear your personal protective equipment in designated areas.
 Many facilities may have toxic or hazardous materials on site; you must always be prepared to escape from a hazardous area.

 Your personal safety and that of your fellow workers cannot be over emphasized.
 You must be constantly alert to your surroundings and potential hazards.
-You must follow all company safety rules.
+YOU MUST FOLLOW ALL

-General: ESE Cooperative I (EN-2242) carries six academic credits.
+General: ESE Cooperative I (EN-2242) and Cooperative II (EN-3242) carry six academic credits each.
 The co-op grade will be based in large part upon a formal project report, which must be submitted no later than 10 school days after the beginning of the following semester or as otherwise directed. ** There will be a four (4) percent grade reduction for each school day the report is late.
 Reports will not be accepted after five (5) school days late. ** At that point, the student will receive a failing grade and will have to repeat the co-op.
-Exceptions will be made for extenuating circumstances, which must be presented in writing to the Engineering Department Chair prior to the project due date.
+Exceptions will be made for extenuating circumstances, which must be presented in writing to the Engineering Department Chair prior to the initial project due date.

 Project Report: Each cadet must submit an individual project report.
 Use your own words in describing the facilities, equipment, systems, and procedures.
 Technical manuals should not be copied verbatim.
 General descriptions should be such that another student reading this report would be able to understand what you describe.
 If there is a subsection, where information is not available or readily available, explain why in detail.
-When using abbreviations, first identify the meaning for the abbreviation; for example - personal protective equipment (PPE).
+Remember, as a new, temporary employee, it is incumbent upon you to search for company policies as they will not always be given to you.
+When using abbreviations for the first time in your report (not including the list of abbreviations), first identify the meaning of the abbreviation and then show the abbreviation in parentheses; for example - personal protective equipment (PPE).